Voter Engagement and Information:

-As the November 6 election approaches, we are asking management to remind staff of the University’s policy with regard to time off for voting.
-We urge all managers and supervisors to proactively discuss this policy with their staff in order to encourage and facilitate our employees’ exercise of their civic responsibility.
+As the November election approaches, remember the University’s policy on time off for voting.
+Employees have options and flexibility to ensure they can exercise their civic responsibility.
+We urge all managers and supervisors to proactively discuss this policy with their staff, so our community feels supported and have a plan.

 - In situations where the polls are not open for at least 3 consecutive hours outside of an employee’s work schedule, the University provides 3 hours of paid time off for the employee to vote.

 - In order to be entitled to leave under this policy, the employee must request time off at least one day before the election.

 - Supervisors may specify which 3-hour period during the work day and while the polls are open that the employee may be absent for voting.

 - Schools/Departments need not pay for hours outside of the employee’s work schedule.
 For example, if an employee who is scheduled to work from 8:00 a.m. to 5:00 p.m. requests (with proper notice) to leave work at 4:00 p.m. in order to have at least 3 hours before a 7:00 p.m. poll closing, they will receive one hour of paid time off.

 - Time off under this policy may not be counted against any School/Departmental attendance policy and may not be charged to the employee’s accrued vacation.